GROUP-7-CAMPUS-SYNC/CampusSyncBackEnd/docs/technical/Models.md

 ## 4. Academic Posts Collection
 *   **Collection Name**: `academics`
-*   **Usage**: Manages academic-related posts, such as resources, announcements, or "Lost & Found" items.
-It is distinct from events as it focuses on content dissemination rather than scheduled gatherings.
+*   **Usage**: Manages academic-related posts, such as resources or announcements.
+Distinct from events as it focuses on content dissemination rather than gatherings.
 *   **Document Structure**:
     ```javascript
     {